elastic/logstash-docs-md/docs/lsr/plugins-outputs-elasticsearch.md

 ## Data streams [plugins-outputs-elasticsearch-data-streams]

-The {{es}} output plugin can store both time series datasets (such as logs, events, and metrics) and non-time series data in Elasticsearch.
+The Elasticsearch output plugin can store both time series datasets (such as logs, events, and metrics) and non-time series data in Elasticsearch.

-Use the data stream options for indexing time series datasets (such as logs, metrics, and events) into {{es}} and {{es-serverless}}:
+Use the data stream options for indexing time series datasets (such as logs, metrics, and events) into Elasticsearch and Elasticsearch Serverless:

 * [`data_stream`](plugins-outputs-elasticsearch.md#plugins-outputs-elasticsearch-data_stream)
 * [`data_stream_auto_routing`](plugins-outputs-elasticsearch.md#plugins-outputs-elasticsearch-data_stream_auto_routing)